 * ArizonaŐs 3 universities produce about 6 physics teachers yearly, altogether.

-* 25 open positions for physics teachers in Greater Phoenix were advertised in spring 2016.
+* Teachers leave: There were 25 open positions for physics teachers in Greater Phoenix in spring 2016.

 * Schools are dropping physics and replacing it with science courses that are less rigorous.